 Hardstyle Kettlebell Swings are an extremely beneficial exercise when performed with proper technique.
-Get maximum results with our complete training program!
 They develop powerful hips, strong posterior chain, and a solid core.
 As an added bonus, while building amazing strength and explosiveness, they are also one of the top exercises for burning fat, as they utilize your entire body and are very metabolically demanding.

 In each video I will coach my new student through step-by-step drills that will teach her the swing technique.